Przemek-Ter/SimplePhonebook/README.md

 # SimplePhonebook
-Very simple phone book app to store contacts and their numbers
+* Very simple phone book app to store contacts and their numbers
+* Made for practice purpose